codegirls/materials/section/tiniest_blog_1.md

 Text inbetween the `body`elements is displayed as red while the link text is displayed as green
 * It's best to approach CSS with a *learning by doing* approach and experiment live.
 That's why your browser has _Developer Tools_  (`Ctrl-Shift-I`)

+## What's next?

+Ok, so now we have a rough idea about the structure of websites.
+But what about images, videos and really cool and fancy looking websites?